AndrasKovacs/dtt-rtcg/README.md

 1. Install with `stack install`
 2. Install nodejs and npm: https://docs.npmjs.com/downloading-and-installing-node-js-and-npm
-3. Do `npm install readline-sync`.
+3. Do `npm install readline-sync` in whichever directory you have a source file.